CUBITT ARCHIVE RESEARCH PROJECT

 in collaboration with Goldsmiths College MFA Curating

-from the middle finger tip to the elbow bottom is the culmination of the Cubitt Archive Research Project 2016, produced by Goldsmiths MFA Curating students Eline Kersten and Kirsty White.
+from the middle finger tip to the elbow bottom is the culmination of the Cubitt Archive Research Project 2016, produced by Goldsmiths MFA Curating students Eline Kersten and Kirsty White, presented on 26 November 2016.

 It presents a newly produced audio guide and map fictionally recreating Cubitt’s history through its physical and metaphorical landmarks.
 Commencing at Cubitt’s present location and home since 2000, Angel Mews, N1, visitors can take an individual journey to Cubitt’s three previous premises: Kings Cross Studios, Goods Way, NW1 (1991-1993); Cubitt Street, WC1X (1993-1994); and Caledonia Street, N1 (1994-1999), completing the tour at Angel Mews.